quat1024/apathy/README.md

 For documentation, view the `docs/2.x/` folder.

+# todo

+for some reason the 1.18.2 forge workspace is broken (apparently classpath resources are just Fucked, including the mixin json) even though the buildscripts are the same apart from version numbers. no idea why

 ## wow there's not any code-sharing across versions

 I know.
 Originally each version was developed in a separate branch; when making a cross-version fix I'd run a bunch of `git checkout`s and `cherry-pick`s.
 This sucked, so I've now hastily pasted the source of everything as subprojects into the same file tree.
 But the sources are otherwise unmodified from that development period.